Home | Audio | DIY | Guitar | iPods | Music | Brain/Problem Solving | Links| Site Map

-- If you use power strips, use only ones with no surge or overload protection, no on-off switch, and no neon/LED lights.
+- Try to avoid using power strips.
+If you use must use power strips, use only ones with no surge or overload protection, no on-off switch, and no neon/LED lights.
 Each of these features audibly degrades sound.

 - Most stereos have too many grounds.
 Every 3-prong plug is a ground.
 Less grounds improve hum AND sonics.
 Either one ground per system (at the preamp or amp) or none is best.
 Remove one ground at a time and listen.
 Use a hardware store cheater plug attach a 6" wire to the ground lug.
 Lock the wire’s other end to the hole in the middle of a Radio Shack banana plug [#274-721, plastic shell removed].
 Plug each component's AC cord into its outlet via the 2-prong cheater.
 Plug the banana into the same outlet’s round ground hole.
 Listen with the banana in, then out.
 If out is better, eliminate this ground by clipping the cord's ground pin or by leaving the cheater in place (cheaters always hurt sound a little).

 - Nearly 50% of components have the wrong AC polarity.
 Use an unpolarized cheater plug (unpolarize the plug by snipping or filing the wider prong) to turn each component's AC plug in its outlet.
 Listen both ways.
 One way will sound noticeably more transparent than the other.